IIIF/api/source/presentation/4.0/model.md

 A Camera provides a view of a region of a Scene's space from a particular position within the Scene; the client constructs a viewport into the Scene and uses the Camera to render that region.
 The size and aspect ratio of the viewport is client and device dependent.
 The first Camera defined in a Scene without the `hidden` behavior is the default Camera.
 Camera is an abstract class and _MUST NOT_ be instantiated directly.

+If a Scene does not have any Cameras defined within it, then the client _MUST_ provide a default Camera.
+The type, properties and position of this default camera are client-dependent.
+If, at any time, there are no non-hidden cameras in a Scene, then the client _MUST_ provide a default Camera as if no Cameras were defined.

 If either the position or direction is not specified, then the position defaults to the origin of the Scene, and the direction defaults to pointing along the z axis towards negative infinity.

 __Properties__<br/>